Quantifying Individual Risk for Binary Outcomes: Simulation

-\item[] {\bf (C2)} $\P(Y^0=1|X, U) = \text{expit}( (X1 + X2)/2 + 2U)$, and $\P(Y^1=1|X, U) = \text{expit}( (X1 + X2)/2 + 1 + U)$.
+\item[] {\bf (C2)} $\P(Y^0=1\mid X, U) = \text{expit}( (X_1 + X_2)/2 + 2U)$, and $\P(Y^1=1\mid X, U) = \text{expit}( (X_1 + X_2)/2 + 1 + U)$.

-\item[] {\bf (C3)} $\P(Y^0=1|X, U) = \text{expit}( (X1 + X2)/2 + U)$, and $\P(Y^1=1|X, U) = \text{expit}( (X1 + X2)/2 + 1 + U/2)$. \end{enumerate}
+\item[] {\bf (C3)} $\P(Y^0=1\mid X, U) = \text{expit}( (X_1 + X_2)/2 + U)$, and $\P(Y^1=1\mid X, U) = \text{expit}( (X_1 + X_2)/2 + 1 + U/2)$. \end{enumerate}

-The only difference among cases (C1)-(C3) is the signal strength of $U$ relative to $X$.
+The only difference among cases (C1)--(C3) is the signal strength of $U$ relative to $X$.
 Thus, these three cases help to evaluate the impact of the signal-to-noise ratio on the proposed estimator $\hat \beta_{\rho}$.
-The true FNA values for cases (C1)-(C3) are 7.75\%, 9.34\%, and 11.27\%, obtained through a simulation with a sample size of 1,000,000.
-However, to obtain the true value of $\beta_{\rho}$, we need to know the true value of $\mu_a(X)$, which is challenging to obtain directly.
-We use Monte Carlo integration with a sample size of 1000 for each observation to derive it.
+The true FNA values for cases (C1)--(C3) are 7.75\%, 9.34\%, and 11.27\%, computed by Monte Carlo.
+We also use Monte Carlo to compute the true value of $\beta_{\rho}$.

-We replicate each simulation 1,000 times and calculate the Bias, SD, ESE, and CP95 as evaluation metrics, where Bias and SD are the Monte Carlo bias and standard deviation over the 1,000 simulations of the points estimates of $\hat \beta_{\rho}$, ESE and CP95 are the averages of estimated asymptotic standard error and coverage proportions of the 95\% confidence intervals based on the plug-in method described in Theorems \ref{thm-4} and \ref{thm-5}.
-For implementation, we employ logistic regression to estimate both the propensity score $\pi(X)$ and the outcome regression functions $\mu_a(X)$ for $a = 0, 1$, with two-fold cross-fitting~\citep{Chernozhukov-etal-2018}.
-Despite the mis-specification of $\mu_a(X)$ due to the influence of $U$, we observe that logistic regression performs well in practice (see results in Table \ref{tab1}).
+We replicate each simulation 1,000 times and calculate the Bias, SD, ESE, and CP95 as evaluation metrics, where Bias and SD are the Monte Carlo bias and standard deviation of the points estimates, ESE and CP95 are the averages of estimated asymptotic standard error and coverage proportions of the 95\% Wald-type confidence intervals based on Theorems \ref{thm-4} and \ref{thm-5}.
+For implementation, we employ logistic regression to estimate both the propensity score $e(X)$ and the outcome regression functions $\mu_a(X)$ for $a = 0, 1$, with two-fold cross-fitting~\citep{Chernozhukov-etal-2018}.
+Despite the mis-specification of $\mu_a(X)$ due to the $U$, we observe that logistic regression performs well (see Table \ref{tab1}).

-Table \ref{tab1} present the numerical results of estimator $\hat \beta_{\rho}$ for five representative points of $\rho = 0.0, 0.1, 0.2, 0.3, 0.4$, respectively.
+Table \ref{tab1} presents the numerical results of estimator $\hat \beta_{\rho}$ for five representative points of $\rho = 0.0, 0.1, 0.2, 0.3, 0.4$, respectively.
 From Table \ref{tab1}, we have the following observations.
-First, Bias is small in all cases, indicating the consistency of the proposed estimator; Second, as the sample size increases, ESE becomes closer to SD, and CP95 approaches its nominal value of 0.95, demonstrating the validity of the asymptotic variance estimation using the plug-in method; Third, simulation results remain similar among cases (C1)-(C3), suggesting the stability of the proposed estimator in terms of signal-to-noise ratios of the potential outcomes.
+First, Bias is small in all cases, indicating the consistency of the proposed estimator.
+Second, as the sample size increases, ESE becomes closer to SD, and CP95 approaches its nominal value of 0.95, demonstrating the validity of the asymptotic normality and variance estimation.
+Third, simulation results remain similar among cases (C1)--(C3), suggesting the stability of the proposed estimator in terms of signal-to-noise ratios of the potential outcomes.